inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 Standard Competency and Basic Competency

-**Participant can be a workshop facilitator to teach Data collection and data analysis through OSM, QGIS, and InaSAFE in their respective region.**
+**Participant can be a workshop facilitator to teach Data collection and data analysis through OSM, QGIS, and |project_name| in their respective region.**

 1. Mastering how to implement adult learning.
 2. Demonstrating basic teaching skills.
-3. Practising data collection and analysis through OSM, QGIS, and InaSAFE workshop.
+3. Practising data collection and analysis through OSM, QGIS, and |project_name|
+   workshop.

 D. Curriculum Development
 =========================

-1. Identifying exact competencies that have to be learnt to collect spatial data using OSM and analyze the data using QGIS/InaSAFE.
+1. Identifying exact competencies that have to be learnt to collect spatial data using OSM and analyze the data using QGIS/|project_name|.
    Competencies are elaborated as Standard Competency or workshop material competency, basic competency, and indicator.
    Standard Competency or workshop material competency is the minimum